-Students who wish to release confidential academic or financial information to a parent, guardian, or other interested individual must complete a FERPA disclosure form which can be obtained from the Office of the Registrar.
-All forms must be authorized by the student and returned to the Office of the Registrar.
+Students who wish to release confidential academic or financial information to a parent, guardian, or other interested individual must complete a FERPA disclosure form which can be obtained from the Student Accounts or Student Accounts Office.
+All forms must be authorized by the student and returned to the Student Accounts.
 Completed forms will last for the duration of the student's enrollment at Emmaus unless otherwise notified by the student.

-A copy of The Family Educational Rights and Privacy Act (FERPA), in addition to questions concerning additional student rights, can be obtained from the Office of the Registrar (jbennett@emmaus.edu).
+A copy of The Family Educational Rights and Privacy Act (FERPA), in addition to questions concerning additional student rights, can be obtained from the Office of the Registrar (registrar@emmaus.edu).

-Academic Life Requirements
+Academic Life Requirements Bible Reading

-Bible Reading